PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - When he is kidnapped, he dropped his book on the ground, which can be found by the party.
 - The gang members can also be encountered and looted, and [[Aeren's Written Notes]] may be looted.

+## Dreamlily Den

+**The Dreamlily Den: A Descent into Addiction**

+The Boromar Clan is using the safehouse as a dreamlily lab and distribution point.
+Dreamlily is a highly addictive drug that’s plaguing Sharn’s lower wards.
+They’ve captured a group of addicts and are forcing them to work as laborers and informants.

+**The Twist:** The party stumbles upon the operation, witnessing the brutal treatment of the addicts and the Clan’s ruthlessness, in addition to exposing them to more of the background operations of the clan.

 # Factions